richardkentng/todo-list/readme.md

 - add todo below/above any todo
 - nest todos under other todos
 - when todo list is empty, address todo list border
+- adds done/create/delete animation to todo-items
+- use icons buttons instead of text buttons
+- make a secondary todo-list (for less urgent items)

 # Evolution